AnyStatus/Plugins/README.md

 - [x] IIS Application Pool - Monitor a remote or local IIS application pool state
 - [x] GitHub Issue

-## Wish List

-- [ ] Monitors
-  - [ ] TFS build progress
-  - [ ] AppVeyor Deployment Status

 ## Contribute

 Contributions are most welcome.
-Please help us maintain a library of updated tools that we all can use in our day to day tasks.
+Please join us in maintaining a library of updated tools that we all can use in our day to day tasks.